Editorial Transparency

 Questionable Investigative Work on the Parking Lot

 In her 2021 police report, Detective Larson makes no inquiry into whether the Fish Hatchery Park parking lot was available to hospital employees at the time of the alleged assault.
-She brings it up at trial — but during the investigation, she never contacted City staff or hospital staff to verify dates or availability.
-A March 10, 2021 Hastings Banner article documents the City of Hastings entering into a parking lot lease agreement with Spectrum Health Pennock in June 2019, meaning hospital employees were parking there and walking through the area during the alleged assault period.
-That information was publicly available two months before the initial May 24, 2021 complaint.
-The burden of proof in a criminal case is on the prosecution.
-Doing a basic public records search is not optional.
+She brings it up at trial — but during the investigation, she never contacted City staff or hospital staff to verify dates, access, use, gates, lighting, monitoring, or availability.
+That omission matters because later FOIA records obtained by Clutch Justice show the City of Hastings and Spectrum Health Pennock executed the Fish Hatchery parking lot lease on June 4, 2019 — approximately five months after the alleged January 9, 2019 offense date.

 The Timeline Does Not Work